madskjeldgaard/madskjeldgaard/README.md

-### Hi there 👋

 I'm Mads and I am an electronic music composer and software developer.
 My day job is as a software developer at [Torso Electronics](https://torsoelectronics.com/) where I help develop musical instruments for the future.
-In my spare time I produce electronic music, read books and drink tea.
+I live in Copenhagen, Denmark and produce electronic music, read books and drink tea 🌱

+Most of my projects on here are related to digital sound, interactive art and the tools to create both of those.

 ### Projects